Oripi/wix-covid-wishlist/README.md

 ![alt repeater ids](https://media.giphy.com/media/EDt1m8p5hqXG8/giphy.gif)

-Man that was long! but now we can finally use it our dashboard page.
+Man that was long! but now we can finally use it in our dashboard page.
 We can drop in a repeater from the `lists & grids` section and set up Ids just like we did in the Wishlist page.
 Here's mine for example:
 ![alt repeater ids](images/mostWishIds.png)